symlex/symlex/README.md

 3. You must import `app/db/schema.sql` into your MySQL database and configure the connection in `app/config/parameters.yml`.

-*Note: Running "bower", the JavaScript equivalent to composer, is not required to simplify installation.
-Yyou should consider using it for your own app to keep JS libraries up-to-date.*
+*Note: Bower - the JavaScript equivalent to composer - is not required for installation, but you are advised to use it for managing your JavaScript dependencies (if you're building a single-page application).*

 After successful installation, you can use the email address admin@example.com (or user@example.com) and the password "passwd" to log in.